 - Plus another 2,000+ internationally

-- In the process of exploring the VMware NSX SD-WAN by VeloCloud solution for their locations
+- In the process of exploring the VMware SD-WAN by VeloCloud solution for their locations

 - Specifically deploying into their Amazon Web Services (AWS) environment